ResearchComputing/Documentation/docs/petalibrary/data_transfer/guestcollection.md

 # Data sharing with a Globus Guest Collection

-Globus Guest Collections (formerly known as "Shared Endpoints") enable PetaLibrary customers to share a given folder in a PetaLibrary allocation with anyone -- regardless of whether they have a CURC account -- simply by using their email address.
+Globus Guest Collections (formerly known as "Shared Endpoints") enable PetaLibrary customers to share a given folder in a PetaLibrary `active` or `archive` allocation with anyone -- regardless of whether they have a CURC account -- simply by using their email address.
 Guest collections are a great way to share data with external collaborators.
 Below we outline the steps to share data from your PetaLibrary allocation on CURC.

 ```{note}
 Additional information on Guest Collections is available at
 [docs.globus.org](https://docs.globus.org/how-to/share-files/).
 ```

 ## Step 1: Log into the Globus Web App
 Visit [https://app.globus.org](https://app.globus.org) and log in with your institutional credentials (University of Colorado Boulder in this example).